Sebastian-0/Advent-of-Code-2021/README.md

 I found the mix between static/dynamic typing to be confusing.
 I think it would be better to just stick to one paradigm.
 I was especially confused by what happens when you declare a variable like `var text;`.
 Even if you assign a string to it on the next line it still gets the type `dynamic`, which sometimes can cause the code to compile even though it's 100% guaranteed to fail (this happened to me).

 A final note that I found interesting is that all numbers seem to be `double` even if you declare them as `int`.

+## Day 19 - Javascript
+- **Language type:** Functional, Imperative
+- **Typical use cases:** Web development

+When using Javascript I find myself missing Typescript.
+I expect that this code will be hard to understand when looking at it later because there are no types.

+Writing this solution took a lot of time, both because the actual problem was tricky but also because Javascript is so lackluster.
+There are so many things missing that I'd like to have, but the main problem is the lack of quality-of-life stuff, like checking if a list contains an object.

+Obviously you are supposed to run Javascript in a browser, so running it from the console made some things tricky, like reading input from `stdin`.
+I opted for reading from files instead, I never got console reading to work properly...

+Some things I don't like:

+- Reading input is hard
+- Missing proper objects/classes
+- Missing array contains/similar
+- Missing convenient sets
+- Tuples would be nice to have